 Malnutrition, even in overweight or obese patients, is often underestimated.
-Patients at metabolic risk must be identified early to confirm the indication of nutritional therapy.
-Monitoring nutritional status in post-bariatric surgery should be considered in the hospital and after discharge, especially after surgery in the upper gastrointestinal tract, as normal oral food intake decreases for several months [30].
+Patients at metabolic risk should be identified early to confirm the indication for nutritional therapy.
+Monitoring of nutritional status in the post-bariatric surgery period should be considered in the hospital and after discharge, especially after upper gastrointestinal surgery since normal oral food intake decreases for several months [30].

-Finally, weight loss induced by the ketogenic diet before bariatric surgery has beneficial effects in reducing liver volume, metabolic profile, and intra- and postoperative complications.
+Finally, weight loss induced by the ketogenic diet before bariatric surgery has beneficial effects on reducing liver volume, metabolic profile, and intra- and postoperative complications.
 However, these beneficial effects may be limited by poor adherence to the diet.
 A potential solution in patients with poor adherence to the prescribed diet could be represented by enteral nutrition strategies.
-One study evaluated the clinical impact, efficacy, and safety of ketogenic enteral nutrition (KEN) versus hypocaloric enteral nutrition (HEN) protocols in obese patients who were candidates for bariatric surgery.
+A study evaluated the clinical impact, efficacy, and safety of ketogenic enteral nutrition (KEN) versus hypocaloric enteral nutritional (HEN) protocols in obese patients who were candidates for bariatric surgery.
 A total of 31 patients with KEN were compared to 29 patients with HEN through a 1:1 randomization.
-Body weight (BW), body mass index (BMI), waist circumference (WC), hip circumference (HC), and neck circumference (NC) were assessed at baseline and fourweek follow-up.
-In addition, clinical parameters were assessed by blood tests, and patients were asked daily to report any side effects using a self-administered questionnaire.
-Compared to baseline, BMI, WC, WC, and CP were significantly reduced in both groups studied (p<0.001).
-However, no significant difference was observed between the KEN and HEN groups in terms of weight loss (p = 0.559), BMI (p = 0.383), WC (p = 0.779), and WC (p = 0.559).
+Body weight (BW), body mass index (BMI), waist circumference (WC), hip circumference (HC), and neck circumference (NC) were assessed at baseline and four-week follow-up.
+Furthermore, clinical parameters were assessed by blood tests, and patients were asked to report any side effects daily using a self-administered questionnaire.
+Compared with baseline, BMI, WC, WC, and NC were significantly reduced in both study groups (p < 0.001).
+However, no significant difference was observed between the KEN and HEN groups in terms of weight loss (p = 0.559), BMI (p= 0.383), WC (p = 0.779), and WC (p = 0.559).
 Furthermore, a significant improvement in the general clinical status was found in both groups.
-However, a statistically significant difference was found in terms of blood glucose, insulin, HOMA index, total cholesterol, low-density lipoprotein, apolipoprotein A1, and apolipoprotein B, while no significant difference was found between the KEN and HEN groups in terms of fat thickness. aortomesenteric membrane (p=0.332), triglyceride levels (p=0.534), degree of steatosis (p=0.616), and volume of the left hepatic lobe (p=0.264).
+However, a statistically significant difference was found in terms of blood glucose, insulin, HOMA index, total cholesterol, low-density lipoprotein, apolipoprotein A1 and apolipoprotein B, while no significant difference was found between the KEN and HEN groups in terms of aortomesenteric fat thickness (p=0.332), triglyceride levels (p=0.534), degree of steatosis (p=0.616) and left hepatic lobe volume (p=0.264).
 Furthermore, KEN and HEN treatments were well tolerated and no major side effects were recorded [31].